 Whether drawn, painted, photographed or sculpted, portraiture has always interested me as a way of depicting both the inner and outer character of an individual.
 When young I would enjoy sketching faces and creating caricatures.

-The initial portraits of Tiggen were again concerned with my fascination with transformation – using the devise of seeing her face through a glass of water offered the opportunity to focus on other elements of her.
-I was also interested to see that the image contained in the glass resembled myself so this too added another dynamic to the image as a whole.
+My initial portraits of my daughter Tiggen, were focused on my interest in the nature of transformation.
+By using the devise of seeing her face through a glass of water I found this offered the opportunity to focus on other elements of her.
+It also fascinated me to see that the image contained within the water of the glass resembled myself… so this too added another dynamic to the image as a whole.

-Along with some of my earlier figures in water, were using the portrait to express states of emotion and sensation which I titled ‘Synaesthesia’.
-These were made in response to my interest in the cross over or blending of sense modalities – for instance seeing words or numbers as colours.
+Earlier paintings of figures in water also relate to this theme and other earlier constructed faces express states of emotion and sensation, entitled ‘Synaesthesia’ and made in response to my interest in this cross over or blending of sense modalities – for instance seeing words or numbers as colours.
 Some of my own synaesthetic experiences involve touch and sound as colour, pattern and image.
-I would like these paintings to suggest the fleeting impressions and sensations experienced in this way.
-This work will be continued.
+My aim is for these paintings to suggest the fleeting impressions and sensations experienced in this way.

-Other figure work has been along more narrative lines and are included within some of the theatre based work I have created in the past.
+Other figure work has been along more narrative lines and are included within some of the early theatre based work.
 This again is another theme I am currently very interested in investigating and hope to create another gallery on this in the future.